rcbops-cookbooks/glance/README.md

 Description
 ===========

 Installs the OpenStack Image Repository/Server (codename: glance) from packages.
-Optionally populates the repository with some default images
+Optionally populates the repository with some default images.

 http://glance.openstack.org/

 Requirements
 ============

-Chef 0.10.0 or higher required (for Chef environment use).
+Chef 0.10.0 or higher required (for Chef environment use)

 Platform
 --------